franknoirot/franknoirot.github.io/_posts/2018-10-29-understanding-geomtery-with-d3js.md

 In my internet wanderings I came across a Wiki page on a geometry principle known as [Thales's Theorem](https://en.wikipedia.org/wiki/Thales%27s_theorem).
 It caught my eye because its creator inspired the name of one of the [biggest partners](https://www.thalesgroup.com/en) of my employer, [Iridium Satellite](https://iridium.com).

-It starts with a triangle inscribed inside a circle, meaning its three points lie along the circle.
-If one of those sides goes through the center point of the circle, the angle opposite that side will __always be a 90&deg;!__ No matter where that last point is, all along the circle, that angle will always be the same.

-This is such a such a simple, and to many, straightforward fact of geometry, but I can't stop thinking about how cool it is!
-The little animation on Wikipedia broke my brain in that small joyful way that any moment of learning does, and knew I wanted to make a tool to really feel how the principles of Thales's Theorem worked.

-I built this little tool using only CSS and D3.js.
-Drag around the points on the circle and you can physically start to sense just how the mechanics of this system works.
+This little toy application was made using only CSS and [D3.js](http://d3js.org/) Drag the three points around the circle to get used to how the system works!

+---

 <p data-height="600" data-theme-id="0" data-slug-hash="BqxzRv" data-default-tab="result" data-user="franknoirot" data-pen-title="Thales Theorem" class="codepen">See the Pen <a href="https://codepen.io/franknoirot/pen/BqxzRv/">Thales Theorem</a> by Frank Noirot (<a href="https://codepen.io/franknoirot">@franknoirot</a>) on <a href="https://codepen.io">CodePen</a>.</p>
 <script async src="https://static.codepen.io/assets/embed/ei.js"></script>

+---

+Before we get to Thales, lets describe the general version of his theorem, which is called the [Inscribed Angle Theorem](https://en.wikipedia.org/wiki/Inscribed_angle_theorem).
+It's definition is super wonky, but its _implication_ is that for any triangle inscribed into a circle, sweeping one angle along the circle while keeping the other two points fixed, __the sweeping angle will always stay the same!__

+Isn't that kind of wild?
+Maybe its because my school skipped Geometry for my year (true story), but this blew my mind in the small way things do when you glimpse a deep true mathematical relationship.

-The first thing you should do is pull a Thales and position one line so that it runs straight through the dot in the center of the circle.
-The angle across from that line is exactly 90&deg;!
-Whew, people are so smart.
+Now that you've got the general case of the sweeping angle down, I want you to pull a Thales and position one side of the triangle so that it runs straight through the dot in the center of the circle. __The angle across from that line will always be exactly 90&deg;!__ Whew, people are so smart.
 But there's more to explore here.

 Notice, for example that the angle you sweep along the circle _always stays the same, not just for the 90&deg; case mentioned above_.
-This is called the [Inscribed Angle Theorem](https://en.wikipedia.org/wiki/Inscribed_angle_theorem), which is the more generalized case of the one posed by Thales.
+This is called the , which is the more generalized case of the one posed by Thales.

 Or notice how in essence, the sweeping angle is in some ways _a simple proportion of the circle that is bisected by the line across it_.
 The more of the circle chopped across by a side of the triangle, the bigger the angle across from it, approaching but never reaching 180&deg;.
 This sideles into the fundamental nature of how cosine and sine relate triangles to circles, and for the first time I felt those concepts in a visceral way.